 2013 was a milestone year for Tommy Baldwin and the entire team.
 Securing the No. 7 as the primary car number for the team, Baldwin was able to gain something that meant more than just a number on a car, it meant family and honor.
 Locking in SANY America, a heavy machinery company out of Atlanta, Georgia, as the primary sponsor of Dave Blaney’s Chevrolet, Baldwin focused on expanding the two car team he was building.
 The No. 36, driven by veteran JJ Yeley, had multiple sponsorships that included, Golden Corral, Accell Construction, Delaware Office of Highway Safety, and United Mining Equipment, for the year.
 Starting off the season with a Top 10 finish in the Daytona 500, TBR continued their fight.
 Throughout the season, several top organizations recognized the hard work of the team and joined forces with TBR for special race weekend events, including Susan G Komen and the NASCAR Foundation.
 Tommy Baldwin Racing ended the 2013 season with two cars in the Top 35 in NASCAR owner points.

-The 2014 is going to be Tommy Baldwin Racing’s best season yet.
-Signing Pilot Flying J as the primary sponsor on the No. 7 Chevrolet, TBR also got rookie driver, Michael Annette.
-In a addition, Baldwin signed young gun, Reed Sorenson to pilot the No. 36 Golden Corral Chevrolet.
-The 2014 season is shaping up to be the best so far.
+Signing Pilot Flying J as the primary sponsor on the No. 7 Chevrolet, TBR also got rookie driver, Michael Annette for the 2014 season.
+In addition, Baldwin signed Reed Sorenson to pilot the No. 36 Golden Corral Chevrolet.

 Stay tuned for updates throughout the race weekends on the success of Tommy Baldwin Racing.